Skip to content

 Consult economic thresholds when deciding whether to control an insect pest.
 Economic thresholds refer to the pest density or level of damage at which a control measure is needed to prevent economic loss.
 An economic loss would occur when the cost of the insect damage (e.g., yield or quality) exceeds the cost of control.

-Beneficial pests and conservation practices
+Beneficial insects and conservation practices

 Remember, not all insects are pests!
 Numerous beneficial insects like pollinators, parasitoids, and generalist predators live in our croplands and provide ecosystem services that are valuable for agricultural production.
 Spraying a broad-spectrum insecticide may end up hurting your yield!